Sixteen South: Big City Park

-Big City Park is a 26 x 14 minute preschool show, co-produced with BBC Scotland, that’s all about getting outside and having fun – whatever the weather.
-It was shot in Ormeau Park, Belfast and features Billy the badger, Dara the fox and their ageless friend, Ruairi who all live in the park - along with their human friend, May the park keeper who hosted the series.
+Big City Park is a 26 x 14-minute preschool show, co-produced with BBC Scotland, that’s all about getting outside and having fun – whatever the weather.
+It was shot in Ormeau Park, Belfast, and features Billy the badger, Dara the fox, and Ruairi the ageless creature.
+They all live in the park along with their human friend, May, the park keeper and host of the series.
 It was a BBC featured show for August 2010 and rated very highly with over 24% of the audience.
 It peaked with an audience share of 341,000 on 20 August with an average of 244,000 across the series.
-It was the second most watched show in its slot on CBeebies during August 2010 and the first show attracted 19,000 viewers on i Player alone.
+It was the second most-watched show in its slot on CBeebies during August 2010 and the first show attracted 19,000 viewers on IPlayer alone.

 Big City Park received the following awards: